-David T. Ellwood is Harvard University Distinguished Service Professor and Isabelle and Scott Black Professor of Political Economy, served as Dean of the John F. Kennedy School of Government from July 1, 2004 to June 30, 2015.
-He joined the School as an assistant professor and served in many roles including Academic Dean and Director of the Malcolm Wiener Center for Social Policy on July 1, 2016.
-He also serves as the chair of the US Partnership on Mobility from Poverty.
+David T. Ellwood is Harvard University Distinguished Service Professor and Isabelle and Scott Black Professor of Political Economy.
+He served as Dean of the John F. Kennedy School of Government from July 1, 2004 to June 30, 2015.
+He joined the School as an assistant professor and served in many roles including Academic Dean and Director of the Malcolm Wiener Center for Social Policy.

 Recognized as one of the nation's leading scholars on poverty and welfare, Ellwood's work has been credited with significantly influencing public policy in the United States and abroad.
-A labor economist who also specializes in economic mobility, social policy, low pay and unemployment, and family change, his recent work leading the US Partnership on Mobility from Poverty, funded by the Bill & Melinda Gates Foundation, consists of 24 leading voices representing academia, practice, the faith community, philanthropy, and the private sector, whose mission is to consider what it would take to dramatically increase mobility from poverty.
+He is a labor economist who also specializes in economic mobility, social policy, low pay and unemployment, and family change.
+From 2016-2018, he chaired the US Partnership on Mobility from Poverty, created by the Bill & Melinda Gates Foundation, consisting of 24 leading voices representing academia, practice, the faith community, philanthropy, and the private sector, whose mission was to consider what it would take to dramatically increase mobility from poverty.
 The resulting work is widely used by foundations, governments, and scholars.

 Ellwood is the author of numerous books and articles, including Welfare Realities: From Rhetoric to Reform, co-authored with Mary Jo Bane.
 His book, Poor Support: Poverty in the American Family, was selected by the New York Times Book Review as one of the notable books of 1988 and by the Policy Studies Organization as the outstanding book of the year.

-Ellwood is a Fellow of the American Academy of Arts and Sciences, a Research Associate at the National Bureau of Economic Research, and a Senior Research Affiliate of the National Poverty Center at University of Michigan's Gerald R. Ford School of Public Policy.
-He serves on the Board of Directors of Abt Associates, the Malcolm Hewitt Wiener Foundation, and is the incoming chair of the Board of Directors for the Schoodic Institute in Maine.
+Ellwood is a Fellow of the American Academy of Arts and Sciences, the American Academy of Political and Social Science, the National Academy of Social Insurance, and the National Academy of Public Administration.
+He serves on the Board of Directors of the Malcolm Hewitt Wiener Foundation and is the chair of the Board of Directors for the Schoodic Institute in Maine.
 Formerly, he also served on the board of Abt Associates.

 A native of Minnesota, Ellwood graduated from Harvard in 1975 and earned a Ph.D. in economics from the University in 1981.

-Ellwood has been married for more than 35 years to his wife Marilyn.
+Ellwood has been married for more than 40 years to his wife Marilyn.
 They spend as much time as they can in Maine, love hiking, sea kayaking, and most outdoor activities.
 They have two daughters, Malinda and Andrea, and two grandchildren, Madeleine and Ethan.